- Blog

 That moment passed.

-Karina Palacios, a friend I deeply admire both for her career and for who she is as a person, wrote to tell me her company was looking for people.
+A friend I deeply admire — both for her career and for who she is as a person — wrote to tell me her company was looking for people.
 She sent me the roles.
 I agreed to apply.
 She recommended me and the process started.

 I put absolutely everything into it.
 The process took about a month.
 I was scared, more than I like to admit.
 I knew that if I didn't make it I would have to rethink everything.

 Since then I've met engineers who have been searching for months, some more than a year, for formal employment.
 I was fortunate and I know it.
-Today Thoughtworks feels like home.
-I feel like I found my place, and I want to keep building there.
+Today my formal consulting role feels like the right place to be.

 KaiNext didn't stop.
 It kept going in the margins of the day.

 The direct consequence is that KaiNext grows more slowly.
 I know it and I accept it.
 The goal is not to jump to KaiNext full time.
-The goal is for KaiNext to become real additional income that at some point equals or exceeds my salary, while keeping Thoughtworks.
+The goal is for KaiNext to become real additional income that at some point equals or exceeds my salary, while keeping the formal consulting role.
 The scenario of 100% dedication to KaiNext exists, but it requires KaiNext to justify it with numbers, not enthusiasm.

 Tools I built for myself